Health insurance in Mississippi

 The Commonwealth Fund’s Scorecard on State Health System Performance ranks the 50 states and DC in terms of overall health.
-Again in 2019, Mississippi maintained its bottom of the barrel, 51st place ranking.
-The high percentage of residents without health insurance in Mississippi is one of the factors that plays a role in the state’s poor performance.
+Again in 2019, Mississippi maintained its bottom-of-the-barrel, 51st place ranking.
+The high percentage of residents without health insurance in Mississippi is one of the factors that play a role in the state’s poor performance.

 Mississippi is also ranked the least-healthy state by America’s Health Rankings.